mdda/deep-learning-workshop/ideas.md

       - self scaling FTW (or Adam, etc)
     Hyperparameter search?
 Needs a lot of justification, IMHO

+    # Not covered :
+      Converting Slim to Keras (notebook)
+      NumPy constant into Keras trick
+      Check on GPU occupancy : Low : batchsize

   Research-y :
-    Define model once, with a parameter or two to vary
+    Define model once, with a parameter or two to vary Be bold